 Introduction

-Inflammatory bowel disease (IBD), with its two main subtypes – Crohn’s disease and ulcerative colitis – is a chronic debilitating gastrointestinal condition affecting >500,000 people in the UK (Jones et al., 2019).
+Inflammatory bowel disease (IBD) is comprised of two main subtypes, Crohn’s disease and ulcerative colitis.
+IBD is a chronic debilitating gastrointestinal condition affecting >500,000 people in the UK (Jones et al., 2019).
 Symptoms of IBD include chronic (often bloody) diarrhea, urgency, pain, anaemia and fatigue.

 IBD is frequently accompanied by anxiety and depression, with rates of the former exceeding 60% during disease flares (Mikocka-Walus et al., 2016a).
 Mental disorders co-morbid with IBD have been associated with more frequent disease flares (Mikocka-Walus et al., 2016b; Gracie et al., 2018), aggressive disease presentation (Kochar et al., 2018), hospital readmissions and increased risk of surgery (Ananthakrishnan et al., 2013).

-Despite these associations, mental health is rarely addressed in IBD clinics and psychotherapy remains under-used in IBD.
+Despite these associations between IBD and anxiety/depression, mental health is rarely addressed in IBD clinics and psychotherapy remains under-used in IBD.
 In a large survey (n=731) where 50% of respondents reported distress, only 15% were currently seeing a mental health practitioner, and more worryingly, nearly 70% of those with severe distress had no mental health practitioner (Mikocka-Walus et al., 2020b).
-High demand for psychotherapy in IBD has been observed in another large survey (n=578), particularly in those with previous experience of psychotherapy (Klag et al., 2017).
-While a smaller study (n=162) on experiences with psychotherapy in the community noted its usefulness on quality of life, emotional wellbeing, and stress, a disparity between patients’ wishes to discuss their mental health needs and clinicians’ limited interest in the topic transpired, with a simultaneous view that there is a shortage of therapists knowledgeable about IBD (Craven et al., 2019).
+High demand for psychotherapy in IBD has been observed in another large survey (n=578)(Klag et al., 2017).
+A smaller study (n=162) on experiences with psychotherapy noted its usefulness on quality of life, emotional wellbeing, and stress(Craven et al., 2019).
+However, a disparity between patients’ wishes to discuss their mental health needs and clinicians’ limited interest in the topic transpired.
+A shortage of therapists knowledgeable about IBD was also raised.

-A recent meta-analysis has demonstrated usefulness of psychotherapy, particularly cognitive-behavioural therapy (CBT) – the type of psychotherapy where one learns to modify their maladaptive thinking patterns, in improving quality of life and symptoms of depression in IBD (Gracie et al., 2017).
-However, this meta-analysis highlighted a dearth of interventions focused on people "in need" of psychological support (e.g. those with comorbid anxiety/depression), as most available trials have focused on the unselected patients with IBD, targeting disease activity as the critical outcome.
+A recent meta-analysis has demonstrated usefulness of psychotherapy, particularly cognitive-behavioural therapy (CBT), in improving quality of life and symptoms of depression in IBD (Gracie et al., 2017).
+However, this meta-analysis highlighted a dearth of interventions focused on people "in need" of psychological support (e.g. those with comorbid anxiety/depression).
+This was because most available trials have focused on the unselected patients with IBD, targeting disease activity as the critical outcome.
 Further, the meta-analysis identified only two trials (both CBT-based) which examined online psychotherapy for IBD (McCombie et al., 2016; Mikocka-Walus et al., 2015).
 A more recent meta-analysis focused on online psychotherapy in gastroenterology did not identify any additional online psychotherapy trials in IBD (Hanlon et al., 2018)